Large Language Model-Based Agents for Software Engineering: A Survey: Research Opportunities

 Moreover, designing effective interaction mechanisms is essential for human-agent collaboration.
 This includes creating user-friendly interfaces for (i) displaying relevant information, such as intermediate outputs from agents, and (ii) collecting user feedback in a streamlined way.
 Given the complexity of information produced during the agent's workflow, designing such interfaces presents challenges.
 For instance, when agents are tasked with generating or maintaining a software repository, simply presenting all code files in a flat format would be resource-intensive and inefficient.
 Therefore, more sophisticated methods of organizing and representing complex data are required to facilitate effective human-agent interaction.

-\textbf{Perception Modality.} Most agents applied to SE tasks primarily rely on textual or visual perception.
-This is largely because software development and maintenance activities are heavily associated with processing large volumes of code, documentation, and images.
-However, there is still significant potential to explore and incorporate more diverse perception modalities into these agents.
+\textbf{Perception Modality.} Most agents applied to SE tasks primarily rely on textual or visual perception. \junwei{However, the research on multi-modal approaches is currently insufficient.
+Text remains the predominant input modality, and the exploration of image inputs is still in its nascent stage, with only one work having utilized a multi-modal LLM (\ie{} VisionDroid~\cite{VisionDroid}).
+This is largely because software development and maintenance activities are heavily associated with processing large volumes of textual data, such as code and documentation. } However, there is still significant potential to explore and incorporate more diverse perception modalities into these agents.

-For example, in the context of programming assistance, most LLM-powered coding agents predominantly use textual input, such as chat interfaces or integrated development environment (IDE) code contexts.
+For example, in the context of programming assistance, most LLM-powered coding agents predominantly use textual input, such as chat interfaces or Integrated Development Environment (IDE) code contexts.
 Alternative input formats, such as voice commands or user gestures, remain underutilized.
 Expanding the range of perception modalities could significantly enhance the flexibility and accessibility of coding assistants, allowing users to interact with agents in ways that better suit their individual workflows and preferences.

 Furthermore, exploring diverse perception modalities may shape the future of software development and maintenance, offering new opportunities to streamline interactions and improve the efficiency of agent-driven processes.